gshumilin/learning-server/README.md

 GET-request.
 Returns categories list.

 ### /createCategory
 POST-request.
+Returns id of the created category or error message.
 Available to authorized admin-users.

 Parameters: